School of Computer Science and Technology

 Students interested in advancing their degree are able to earn both a B.S./M.S. in just five years!

-The B.S. program in Computer Science in Union, NJ is accredited by the Computing Accreditation Commission of ABET, www.abet.org.
+Both the B.S.
+Computer Science and the B.S.
+Information Technology programs in Union, NJ are accredited by the Computing Accreditation Commission of ABET, www.abet.org.
 To learn more about our accreditation and our enrollment and graduate data, please visit ABET Enrollment and Graduation Data.

 The School of Computer Science and Technology has formally adopted the following standards for undergraduate admission to all options of the computer science majors: